 Best Skin Lightening Cream For Melasma For You To Consider

 The following are some over-the-counter skin treatment plans that are available for melasma.
 But keep in mind that your dermatologist may also be able to write you a prescription for melasma cream if you want to try a different option!

 This skin lightening cream for melasma uses a 1% encapsulated retinol concentration to help improve skin tone and lighten areas affected by melasma.
 It also contains antioxidants such as arbutin that inhibit melanin formation.
 Other noteworthy ingredients include argan oil, chamomile and rosemary extract, and glycerin as a humectant.

 This cream uses vitamin C along with arbutin, which can help brighten skin and improve skin tone, as well as licorice extract.
 In studies, researchers have seen that licorice extract help disperse melanin in the skin and prevent future hyperpigmentation.
 Thus it gives the skin both a corrective and preventative punch for melasma!

-This serum adds a bit more punch for stubborn dark areas with kojic acid, niacinamide and tranexamic acid.
+This serum adds a bit more punch to stubborn dark areas with kojic acid, niacinamide, and tranexamic acid.
 These ingredients can help reduce skin discoloration.
 Apply three to five drops twice daily for best results.